API Integration

 Do not use online tools to generate your base64 encoded logins as these 3rd party sites may store the login credentials resulting in a significant risk to the security of your Paradigm site.

-To use the API you will need to set the HTTP Authorization header as β€œBasic {{encodedPassString}}”.
-The encoded pass string is a base64 encoded form of the following information: username:password
+To use the API you will need to set the HTTP `Authorization` header as “Basic {{encodedPassString}}”.
+The encoded pass string is a base64 encoded form of the following information: `username:password`

 Use the following examples as a guide on how to correctly generate a base64 encoded text string.
-Replace the parameters username and password with the values, you want to use on your Paradigm site.
+Replace the parameters `username` and `password` with the values, you want to use on your Paradigm site.

 **Windows Command Prompt:**